I have decided to take a break from writing about movies and

 This set up the stage for one of the most exciting, and improbable wins, in Green Bay Packers history.
 The Packers went into AT&T stadium as four-point underdogs.
 The Dallas Cowboys were a wildly inconsistent team, they were 7-6 going into this game and were coming off a 45-28 loss to the Chicago Bears.
 The Dallas Cowboys suffered from a porous defense (they would finish the season ranked 32 in total yards).
 This meant that a lot of pressure was put on Tony Romo to win games.
 Tony Romo was a statistical monster, but he also tended to turn the ball over at the most inopportune moments.
 Earlier in the season, he had played brilliantly against the high-flying Denver Broncos (he threw for over 500 yards and five touchdowns), but an interception late in the game helped set up a game winning field goal by Broncos kicker, Matt Prater.
 Fair or not, the “Choker” label haunted Romo his entire NFL career.

 In the first half of the game, the Cowboys defense looked like an elite unit – they had stifled the Packers offense and held them to a field goal.
 At half time, the game appeared to be over, the Cowboys had a commanding 26 – 3 lead over the Packers.
 However, the Cowboys were experts in the art of “snatching defeat from the jaws of victory.”
 The second half of the game was defined by Cowboys coach, Jason Garrett, making some of the most baffling calls in NFL history.
 Coming sense dictates that if your team is playing with a huge lead, you want to run the ball as much as possible and keep the clock running.
 Garrett did the exact opposite, he abandoned the run and kept on passing the ball.
-What makes this decision even more baffling is that Cowboys running back, Demarco Murray, was gashing the Packers defense (he had 134 yards on 18 carries).
+What made this decision even more baffling was that Cowboys running back, Demarco Murray, was gashing the Packers defense (he had 134 yards on 18 carries).
 Yet, Garrett was hell bent on throwing the ball.
 To shake things up a little bit, let’s look at the second half of the game from the point of view of a Dallas Cowboys fan:

 “No worries, we got this game under the control.
 This is Matt Flynn we’re facing, not Aaron Rodgers.”